nils-werner/raspi-dashboard/README.md

 Preparations
 ------------

-This script assumes you have done the following:
+This script assumes that you have a good knowledge of how Arch Linux does things and that you have done the following:

 Installed the latest image of [archlinux ARM](http://archlinuxarm.org/platforms/armv6/raspberry-pi) and booted the system.